 You need 2 bowls, 1 whisk, and 1 spatula.
 The base of these chocolate cupcakes– and what is responsible for the super-moist texture is oil.
-We’re not creaming butter here, so there is no need to break out the mixer.
-Though you can absolutely use a hand or stand mixer if it’s easier for you!
+Like double chocolate muffins, we’re not creaming butter here, so there is no need to break out the mixer.
+Though you can absolutely use a hand or stand mixer if it’s easier for you.
 We’re also achieving an incredibly moist texture with buttermilk.
 I don’t typically have buttermilk in the fridge, so I sour whole milk instead.
 Check out my recipe notes for how to do that one.

 Another tip?
 Make sure you’re using natural unsweetened cocoa powder, not dutched cocoa.
 Why?
 Here’s the difference between dutch-process and natural cocoa powder.
 And if you really want to learn today, here is why I use both baking soda and baking powder in these chocolate cupcakes.